ROBOTIS-GIT/emanual/docs/en/edu/dream/dream2-5.md

 ROBOTIS DREAM II Level 5 comes with a remote controller to control the robot in many ways.
 Now that you have an idea of how the flow chart works and have a basic knowledge of programming, this level allows you to prepare for competitions.
 Play games using the programs provided for download on our website and keep a record to see how well you do.
 Experience how the sensors can affect your results.

-`Caution` ROBOTIS DREAM II Level 5 requires parts from ROBOTIS DREAM II Level 1, 2, 3 and 4.
+**CAUTION** : ROBOTIS DREAM II Level 5 requires parts from ROBOTIS DREAM II Level 1, 2, 3 and 4.
 Please make sure to purchase Level 1, 2, 3 and 4 to build the robots in Level 5.
 Users must program the robots or download the program into the controller([CM-150]) to operate the robot.
 To program or download a program you will need the USB Cable included in the ROBOTIS DREAM II Level 1.

 # [Part List](#part-list)